That-Cool-Coder/is-it-rick/README.md

 - Work on one feature/bugfix at a time and create a seperate commit for each feature/bugfix.
 - Write your commit messages in imperative mood as described [here](https://git.kernel.org/pub/scm/git/git.git/tree/Documentation/SubmittingPatches?id=HEAD#n133).
 Eg: `make homepage show users their likes` as opposed to `made homepage show users their likes`.
+- When creating a commit for a bugfix, format it like so: `fix #42`.
+This will make GitHub automatically close the issue it relates to.

 ## Features

-These are the "things" that
+These are essentially the different actions

 #### Implemented